Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Numerical examples

 Another perspective with relevant applications in, e.g., metal forming, is the prospect of damage control.
 In this setting, the aim is to minimize the accumulating damage during forming.
 Therefore and in contrast to the previous experiment the equivalent plastic strain is prescribed (together with triaxiality and Lode angle parameter), while the final damage state is free to evolve.
 The time-scaling of $\sigma_{11}(t)$ is iteratively adapted to synchronize $\eta(t=1)$ with the predefined equivalent plastic strain $\bar{\ve}^\mathrm{p,eq} = 0.0462$.
 This specific value corresponds to the respective location on the damage iso-surface (uniaxial tension, proportional load path, \modelIa, $\eta=1/3$, $\bar{\theta} = 1$).

-The results in Fig.~\ref{Fig:FS:triaxlodeepsp} show a dependence of the damage behavior on the path in the triple-space of stress triaxiality, Lode angle parameter and equivalent plastic strain.
+The results in Fig.~\ref{Fig:FS:triaxlodeepsp} show a dependence of the damage behavior along the entire path in the triple-space of stress triaxiality, Lode angle parameter and equivalent plastic strain.
 Choosing the virgin material ($\xi_{\mathbb{E}} = 1$) as a reference point, lower stress triaxialities increase the remaining stiffness $\xi_{\mathbb{E}}$ by more than $9 \, \%$, while the higher stress triaxialities decrease it by $4 \, \%$.
-This viewpoint from damage control supports the previous findings of insufficient parameterization.
+This viewpoint from damage control supports the previous findings of insufficient parametrization.
 Not only can different levels of equivalent plastic strain be achieved for a given damage threshold, but the inverse relationship holds as well.
 That is, different levels of damage can be achieved for a given equivalent plastic strain.
+This certainly confirms findings from literature and, moreover, analyzes the influence of stress triaxiality and Lode angle parameter.
+The developed framework now allows further quantification with load paths of 13 \% damage difference.
+The next section further constraints the framework to isolate other influences.